Unboxed-Software/solana-course/content/token22-on-chain.md

     }
 }
 ```

-Here, we have added the skeleton for the implementation of a `transfer_checked_ctx` method on our `Stake` data struct.
 This method takes `&self` as an argument, which gives us access to members of the `Stake` struct inside of the method by calling `self`.
-This method is expected to return a `CpiContext` struct, [which is an Anchor primitive](https://docs.rs/anchor-lang/latest/anchor_lang/context/struct.CpiContext.html).
+This method is expected to return a `CpiContext`, [which is an Anchor primitive](https://docs.rs/anchor-lang/latest/anchor_lang/context/struct.CpiContext.html).

 A `CpiContext` is defined as: